Point Reyes National Seashore: Wilderness

+The north segment includes the Tomales Point area, which is an open grassland peninsula that separates the Pacific Ocean to the west from the Tomales Bay, a submerged valley, on the east.
+A reserve for the reintroduced tule elk is in this section.
+Although there are no trailcamps, boat-in camping is allowed on Tomales Bay.

 Hiking

-Point Reyes has a system of hiking trails for dayhiking and backpacking.
+Point Reyes has a system of about 150 miles of hiking trails for day hiking and backpacking.
 Bear Valley Trail is the most popular hike in the park.
 It travels mostly streamside through a shaded, fern-laden canyon, breaking out at Divide Meadow before heading downward to the coast, where it emerges at Arch Rock.
-A portion of Arch Rock collapsed on 21 March 2015, killing one person.
+A portion of Arch Rock collapsed on March 21, 2015, killing one person.

 Three trails connecting from the west with the Bear Valley trail head upward toward Mount Wittenberg, at 1407 ft, the highest point in the park.
 The Earthquake Trail, a 0.6 mi loop that runs over the San Andreas Fault.
 The trail provides descriptions of the fault and the surrounding geology, and features a fence that was pulled 18 ft apart during the 1906 San Francisco earthquake.

 At the western end of the Point Reyes Peninsula is the historic Point Reyes Lighthouse, reached by descending 308 steps.
 Unlike many lighthouses, that were built high so the light could be seen by ships far out to sea, the Point Reyes lighthouse was built low to get the light below the fog that is so prevalent in the area.
 Nearby is the short Chimney Rock hike, which is noted for its spring wildflower displays.

 Point Reyes offers several beach walks.
 Limantour Spit winds up on a narrow sandy beach, from which Drakes Beach can be glimpsed across Drakes Bay.
 North Beach and South Beach are often windswept and wave-pounded.
 Ocean vistas from higher ground can be seen from the Tomales Point Trail and, to the south, from the Palomarin trailhead at the park's southern entrance outside the town of Bolinas.
 All of the park's beaches were listed as the cleanest in the state in 2010.

 For backpackers, Point Reyes has four hike-in campgrounds available by reservation.

 Point Reyes is a terminus of the American Discovery Trail which is the only transcontinental trail in the United States.